About Ten Thousand Villages in Denver, CO

 Brooke’s love of Ten Thousand Villages began the instant she learned of it and that devotion deepens daily as her knowledge of the organization, the artisans, and fair trade grows.
 She loves that TTV is a tangible way in the US to consistently empower craftspeople around the world to succeed and provide for their families.
 Brooke joined the Denver team in the fall of 2012 as the Floor Manager and coordinates the dedicated team of Volunteers, assists in the operating of the business, and spreads the mission of TTV.

 Email Brooke at email@example.com

 Rebecca began supporting Ten Thousand Villages in 2007 while living in Washington DC.
 Upon moving to Denver, she began shopping at the Cherry Creek North location.
-Her love of travel and interest in human rights make working with the fair trade organization a great fit.
-Rebecca coordinates the stores Benefit Shopping Nights, the Speakers Bureau, fosters new and ongoing community partnerships, and assists store staff and the board of directors with creative marketing and outreach strategies.
-She loves that in addition to a one stop shop for buying gifts and Equal Exchange coffee Denver Ten Thousand Villages is a great space for information on artisans throughout the developing world.
+Her love of international travel and interest in human rights makes working with the fair trade organization a great fit.
+Rebecca fosters new and ongoing community for-profit and nonprofit partnerships, leads marketing efforts throughout the year and assists the board of directors with creative fundraising strategies.

 Email Rebecca at DenverOutreach@tenthousandvillages.com